 Neil has 30 years experience in promoting animal welfare.
 He began his career with the British Royal Society for the Prevention of Cruelty to Animals in its Law Enforcement Division.
 He has also served as the Executive Director of Humane Society International and most recently has run shelters in California and Colorado.
-Neil is the proud guardian of two rescue dogs, Zac and Abby, and two rescue cats, Dash and Daisy.
+Most recently he was the recipient of the prestigious Humane Society International Outstanding Animal Protection Award.
+Neil is the proud guardian of two rescue dogs, Rosie and Evie, and Daisy a rescue cat.

 Chief Operating Officer